 Hutt St Centre has had another very successful year in terms of achieving our objectives with both our existing and new programs complementing each other.
-The success of our Pathways Program (education, training and employment) has led to the organisation being the only not for profit in South Australia to be offered the opportunity to develop a Social Impact Bond (SIB) in partnership with the Department of Premier and Cabinet, Department of Communities and Social Inclusion, Social Ventures Australia, Common Ground Adelaide and Unity Housing.
-We are now ready to commence the first homelessness SIB in Australia on the 3rd July 2017.
+The success of our Pathways Program (education, training and employment) has led to the organisation being the only not for profit in South Australia development of a Social Impact Bond (SIB), which is funded by investors, in partnership with the Department of Premier and Cabinet, Department of Communities and Social Inclusion, Social Ventures Australia, Common Ground Adelaide and Unity Housing.
+Aspire has now just completed its first year of operations and we are incredibly heartened by the progress in its first year and look forward to seeing the progress in 3 months' time with data from Health, Justice and Human Services.